 understand how Python evaluates

-class statements, attributes, and methods.
+class statements, data attributes, and methods.

-Attributes are the name-value bindings that describe the data contained in an object, just like how name-value bindings in a frame describe the data contained in a frame.
+Attributes are the name-value bindings that describe the data and functions contained in an object, just like how name-value bindings in a frame describe the data contained in a frame.
 Attributes are accessed using dot notation.

 >>> object.attribute value

 And they are likewise assigned using the same dot notation.

 Class attributes are shared by all the instance of a class.
 They can be accessed from both the class as well as individual instances.

 >>> class A: ... attribute = 0 ... >>> A.attribute 0 >>> a = A() >>> a.attribute 0

 We can also define functions in a class, and they are just functions.

 >>> class A: ... def abs(x): ... if x > 0: ... return x ... elif x == 0: ... return 0 ... else: ... return -x ... >>> A.abs(-1) 1 >>> A.abs(0) 0 >>> A.abs(1) 1

 Instance attributes are specific to each instance of a class.